AMP Global Youth – Student Leadership Team (Summer 2026)

 As part of this ongoing work, we recruit a highly motivated, selectively chosen Student Leadership Team each summer to take on core organizational roles across research, storytelling, partnerships, and operations.
 Team members contribute directly to active initiatives and help move our programs forward in real time.

 This is a working leadership role—students are expected to produce, contribute, and take ownership of meaningful work.
-Summer 2026 opportunities include:
+Find the list of Summer 2026 opportunities below.

 Issue Analysts (Research & Thought Leadership)